-This meticulously restored early Victorian house built in c1850 is positioned a stone’s throw from London Fields, parallel to café-filled Wilton Way.
+This meticulously restored early Victorian house built in c1850 is positioned a short walk from London Fields, parallel to café-filled Wilton Way.
 Extending over 1,500 sq ft, with two bedrooms and a glorious south-facing garden, the house has been thoughtfully renovated to create a brilliant home with a combination of original features and modern additions.

 Setting the Scene